Wall Street ends choppy day lower after jobs data

 "That's not to say, mission accomplished or the job is done.
 But continued cooling in the jobs market ultimately will make their lives easier."

 Major indexes ended with weekly losses after a strong first-half of the year.
-For the week, the S&P 500 fell about 1.2%, the Dow slid roughly 2% and the Nasdaq dropped 0.9%.
+For the week, the S&P 500 fell about 1.2 percent, the Dow slid roughly 2 percent and the Nasdaq dropped 0.9 percent.

 The Fed is still widely expected to raise rates at its meeting later this month after pausing in June, as job growth remains above the pace in the decade before the pandemic.

-In company news, Levi Strauss & Co shares tumbled 7.7% after the denim clothing maker cut its annual profit forecast.
+In company news, Levi Strauss & Co (LEVI.N) shares tumbled 7.7 percent after the denim clothing maker cut its annual profit forecast.

-Shares of Rivian Automotive surged 14.2% after the electric vehicle maker reported better-than-expected quarterly deliveries.
+Shares of Rivian Automotive (RIVN.O) surged 14.2 percent after the electric vehicle maker reported better-than-expected quarterly deliveries.

-Advancing issues outnumbered decliners on the NYSE by a 2.49-to-1 ratio; on Nasdaq, a 2.00-to-1 ratio favored advancers.
+Advancing issues outnumbered decliners on the NYSE by a 2.49-to-1 ratio; on Nasdaq, a 2.00-to-1 ratio favoured advancers.

 The S&P 500 posted 11 new 52-week highs and five new lows; the Nasdaq Composite recorded 45 new highs and 63 new lows.